 Note: When the cost of collecting the charge exceeds the cost of copying the record, The Eva Jane Romaine Coombe Director or Fiscal Officer may choose not to charge for a request, without waiving the policy.

-The Public Library of Cincinnati and Hamilton County’s records are subject to records retention schedules.
-The office’s current schedules are available at the Main Library, North Building, 3rd floor Administration, a location readily available to the public as required by Ohio Revised Code §149.43(B)(2).
+The Cincinnati & Hamilton County Public Library’s records are subject to records retention schedules.
+The office’s current schedules are available at the Downtown Main Library, North Building, 3rd floor Administration, a location readily available to the public as required by Ohio Revised Code §149.43(B)(2).

 All public records requests shall be directed to either the Library’s Eva Jane Romaine Coombe Director or Fiscal Officer, who will coordinate the Library’s response.
-All other Library staff is prohibited from responding to a public records request.
+All other library staff are prohibited from responding to a public records request.